thoughtspot/thoughtspot.github.io/_complex-search/do-query-on-query.md

 3. Test the result, to make sure it’s what you expect.
     If your search shows no data found or doesn't look right to you, it is possible that one of the links between your sources was made on the incorrect column.
 Check the relationships you created and try linking using a different column, to see if that gives the expected search results.
 4. Once you have the expected answer, you can create a worksheet to make it easier for you and other people to use.
 To do this, click **Data**.
-5. Click the three dot icon on the upper right side of the screen.
+5. Click the three dot icon and select **Create worksheet**.
-6. Select **Create worksheet**.

     ![]({{ site.baseurl }}/images/worksheet_create_icon.png)

-7. Choose your view and any other tables it is linked to using **Choose Sources**.
+6. Choose your view and any other tables it is linked to using **Choose Sources**.
-8. You may need to rename some columns appropriately for searching.
+7. You may need to rename some columns appropriately for searching.
-9. Save the worksheet and share it with the appropriate users and groups.
+8. Save the worksheet and share it with the appropriate users and groups.